ClaraML96/ClaraML96.github.io/index.markdown

 ## ACT II : When the City Celebrates, the Subway Becomes a Party

+To understand how the subway operates under pressure, we explore how ridership patterns shift during major city-wide celebrations.
+We will here focus on two iconic events: the annual New York City Marathon and New Year’s Eve festivities at Times Square.
+These events test the system’s capacity and highlight how New Yorkers rely on the subway to move through moments of collective celebration.

 ### New York City Marathon
 Every first Sunday in November, over 50,000 runners traverse all five boroughs for the [official New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).
 Stations near Central Park, like 59 St-Columbus Circle and 72 St, experience ridership spikes of 30–40% compared to typical Sundays.